Davidevlops/JS-DSA/numerical-algorithms.md

 Linear systems appear everywhere — from machine learning (solving for model parameters) to engineering simulations, computer graphics, and optimization problems.

 ## 1. Gaussian Elimination (Direct Method)

-The Gaussian Elimination method systematically transforms the matrix $A$ into an upper triangular form, then uses back-substitution to find the values of the unknowns.
+The Gaussian Elimination method systematically transforms the matrix A into an upper triangular form, then uses back-substitution to find the values of the unknowns.
 It's a foundational algorithm used in almost all linear algebra libraries.

 ### JavaScript Implementation